Welcome to Stanley The Nut, Tasmania at “The Edge of the World”.

 - There are no toilets, once atop the plateau

-- Stanley Nut gets pretty windy, so take windproof clothes, hat or hoodies
+- Stanley Nut gets pretty windy, so take windproof clothes, a hat or a travel hoodie

 - Check out the view of Stanley the Nut from the lookout at the Highfield Historic Site (Green Hills Road Stanley).